jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

 #### 2020-01-13 Done Scoping

 I read and reformulated some texts from "Encircle Strategy.doc".
 2 hours or so.
 I am now too tired.
-That document does not cover many things out of scope of language specification.
+That document might not cover many things out of scope of language specification.
 It just briefly talks about programming experimental versions and licensing it and stuff, but little enough to keep it in there, were I to isolate this into a pure language specification writing project, which I intend it to.

 #### 2020-01-04 Done Rough Plan